patilchinmay/go-experiments/README.md

 Basic familiarity of golang and backend development is assumed.

-The repositories are numbered.
-Each one has a README.md with description, relevant details to setup and run.
+Each repository has a README.md with description, relevant details to setup and run.

-Most likely each repository will build on top of the previous one, unless mentioned otherwise.

 # Table of Contents